What Does Cell Phone Insurance Cover

 If you want the quick version before we get into the weeds, here it is.

-Most cell phone insurance plans generally cover:
+Most cell phone insurance plans generally include:

 Accidental damage, like drops and a cracked screen